achuchulev/terraform-ec2/README.md

-# A repo that creates an EC2 instance in AWS with a randomly generated name
+# A sample example of terraform modules usage to create EC2 instance on AWS with a randomly generated name

+## The purpose of this repo is to demonstrate how to use terraform modules and sub-modules

 ### Prerequisits